Time Is a “We”-source

 Part two of the morning van commute, via trail.

 Back on the race course, every minute was of the utmost value.
 Arcadian Callie Garnett had beaten her goal of a 6-minute, 30-second, swim and led the pack as her partner Clara Lock powered their canoe ahead.
 With even and solid distance between each boat, partners moved with practiced ease.
 With such frequent use of our canoes, we all moved with unceasing speed.
 Over the two miles of lake, there was little change in position as we all put our full efforts into the paddle shafts.
-The exception was Arcadian Roy Duffy whose solo competition status landed him in a kaya.
+The exception was Arcadian Roy Duffy whose solo competition status landed him in a kayak.
 In this sleek vessel he overtook three boats moving from dead last to second place.
 However, he would soon be waylaid by a tricky pair of Brooks running shoes.

 Swimmers pose while their partners complete the final stretch.